Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/file-management.md

 ### Pages

-These pages make up the Example Dev Portal.
-If authentication is enabled, these pages are accessible only to authenticated users.

 * **pages/index.hbs**
     * The page that is served when when visitors access the root URL of your Dev Portal.